 “You have brought a girl into our fold,” Giles shrugged.
 “And she keeps company with a man from the guild who is a decent enough boy.
 They can’t all be pig-headed brutes.
 And all of them will also be faced with this complete darkness.”

+The coachman might have his share of personal weaknesses, but he was a pragmatic person whose trust of others rarely was unwarranted.
 Wolfram closed his eyes, acknowledging his point.
-With too many unresolved questions and possible problems, he wondered if he was being selectively and unnecessarily cautious.
-Giles may have had his own personal weaknesses, but he was pragmatic and far more willing to trust others.
-The Count nodded as he returned the scrap of paper to the younger man.
-“Alright, handle the matter as you see fit.
+He wondered if he was being selectively and unnecessarily cautious.
+After a moment, the Count returned the scrap of paper to the younger man.
+“Handle the matter as you see fit.
 Let the man know I will compensate him handsomely.”

 With no small amount of surprise, Giles straightened up in his chair.
 “Does that mean you releasing me from my imprisonment inside this estate?”